DerBrunoIR/HideYourMessage/README.md

 Decoding can be achieved by following these steps in reverse.

-Using a higher base then two for representing invisible characters allows a more compact representation.
+Using the `n-th` base instead of just two allows a compacter representation.

 # Requirements